 Tag Archives: Tucson Unified School DistrictFeed Subscription

-A federal judge has ordered a desegregation expert to help resolve a decades-long battle to end racial disparity in the Tucson Unified School District.Read More »
+A federal judge has rejected a request to reinstate the Tucson Unified School District's suspended ethnic studies classes.Read More »

 This week's most outstanding quips, jibes and utterances.Read More »

 Just when it seemed the conflict in Tucson Unified School District was nearly resolved, Sen. Lori Klein has sponsored a bill aimed at the teachers of the defunct Mexican American Studies program.Read More »